 Adrenaline autoinjectors should be kept out of the reach of small children, however, they must be readily available when needed and NOT in a locked cupboard.
 An ASCIA Action Plan for Anaphylaxis should always be stored with an adrenaline autoinjector.

 The shelf life of adrenaline autoinjectors is normally around 1 to 2 years from date of manufacture.
 The expiry date on the side of the device needs to be marked on a calendar and the device must be replaced prior to this date.

 Expired adrenaline autoinjectors are not as effective when used for treating allergic reactions and should not be relied upon to treat anaphylaxis.
-However, a recently expired adrenaline autoinjector should be used if no other device is available.
+However, the most recently expired adrenaline autoinjector available should be used if no in-date device is available.

 EpiPen contains a clear window near the tip where you can check if the adrenaline is discoloured or contains sediment.
 If this is the case, the device should be replaced as the adrenaline may be less effective.

 Adrenaline autoinjectors cannot be reused even if some adrenaline remains inside the device.

 After using an adrenaline autoinjector, an ambulance should be called immediately to take the individual to hospital, so they can be given further treatment and remain under observation for at least 4 hours.